Phil Cohen (cultural theorist)

 Phil Cohen (1943 – 7 November 2024) was a British cultural theorist, urban ethnographer, community activist, educationalist and poet.
-He was involved in the London underground counter-culture scene and gained public notoriety as "Dr John", a leader in the squatter's rights movement but became better known for his work on youth culture and the impact of urban regeneration on working-class communities, particularly in East London, with a focus on issues of race and popular racism.
+He was involved in the London underground counter-culture scene and gained public notoriety as "Dr John", a leader in the squatter's rights movement, but became better known for his work on youth culture and the impact of urban regeneration on working-class communities, particularly in East London, with a focus on issues of race and popular racism.
 More recently the scope of his work widened to include issues of identity politics, memory and loss, and the future of the Left in Britain.
 His most recent writing and research focuses on the transformation of object relations within digital capitalism, especially in relation to the COVID-19 pandemic and the environmental crisis, and shortly before his death he embarked on a series of collaborative book projects with graphic artists.

 Cohen's academic work is trans-disciplinary and draws on concepts from linguistics and narratology, psycho-analysis and anthropology, cultural history and social phenomenology.
 As of 2024, he was emeritus Professor at the Centre for Cultural Studies at the University of East London, and a member of the Livingmaps Network, which he founded in 2013.
-Cohen was also a member of Compass, a Gramscian think tank within the Labour Party and was on the editorial board of New Formations.
+Cohen was also a member of Compass, a Gramscian think tank within the Labour Party, and he was on the editorial board of New Formations.
 His work has been translated into French, German, Swedish, Italian, French and Japanese.

 Early life and education

 Phil Cohen was born into a medical family living in Bloomsbury, Central London.
 He was educated at St Paul's School, London, where he studied classics and history and won an exhibition to read history at Queens' College, Cambridge, in 1962.
 At Queens', he was one of a number of talented London-raised Jewish undergraduate historians, which included Paul Ginsborg (who was also a pupil at St Paul's), Jonathan Israel and Robert Wistrich.
-In 1965, Cohen dropped out of university and after a period of travelling, including work on trawlers, he became involved in the London underground counterculture scene, subsequently became a community and youth worker in London.
+In 1965, Cohen dropped out of university and after a period of travelling, including work on trawlers, he became involved in the London underground counterculture scene; he subsequently became a community and youth worker in London.

 Cohen was married to the late Pam Brighton, the theatre director, and their son, Ned, was born in 1970.
 He and Pam divorced in 1978 and in 1987 he married Jean McNeil, the painter.
 They adopted a son, Stephen, who died of an alcohol-related illness in 2013 at the age of 33.
 This event is a central reference point in much of the creative writing Cohen produced since then.
 Cohen's grandfather was a Jewish revolutionary from Vitebsk who emigrated to live in Glasgow before the First World War and was the subject of a recent prose poem.